BitJam/live-usb-maker/README.md

     install          Install the legacy bootloader

 Options:
   -a --auto            Never ask questions.
 Always assume the safe answer -c --cheat=xxx       Add these cheatcodes to the live-usb -C --clear           Delete files from each partition before copying -d --debug           Pause before cleaning up
-  -e --esp-size=XX  Size of ESP (fat) partition in MiB (default 50) -f --force=XXXX   Force the options specfied:
+  -e --esp-size=XX     Size of ESP (fat) partition in MiB (default 50) -E --ext-options=XX  Use these options when creating the ext4 filesystem -f --force=XXXX      Force the options specfied:
                            umount: Allows try to umount all partitions on drive
                               usb: Ignore usb/removable check
                            makefs: Make the ext4 filesystem even if one exists
                              copy: Overwrite ext4 partition even if antiX/ exists
                               all: All of the above (dangerous!)

   -g --gpt             Use gpt partitioning instead of msdos -h --help            Show this usage
-  -L --label=Name   Label ext partition with Name
+  -i --ignore-conf     Ignore the config file
-  -p --pretend      Don't run most commands, just show them -P --Pretend      Pretend witout verbose
+  -L --label=Name      Label ext partition with Name -p --pretend         Don't run most commands, just show them -P --Pretend         Pretend witout verbose
   -q --quiet           Print less
-  -s --size=XX      Percent of usb-device to use in (default 100) -v --verbose      Print more, show commands when run
+  -s --size=XX         Percent of usb-device to use in (default 100) -v --verbose         Print more, show commands when run -w --write-conf      Write an fresh config file

 Notes:
   - short options stack.
 Example: -Ff instead of -F -f